ProlificsPanther/Docker-Panther/README.md

-# Dockerize PantherClient
+# Dockerize Panther Client
-A sample dockerfile to dockerize Panther client application.
-It will help you as a refereance to dockerize your Panther client application.
-We are also providing built sample docker panther image and can be pull directly using docker pull command from [Docker Hub](https://hub.docker.com/repository/docker/prolificspanther/pantherclient).
+Provided is a Dockerfile that can be used to dockerize  your Panther Client application.
+Also provided are samples of a Docker Panther image  that can  be pulled directly using  the docker pull command from [Docker Hub](https://hub.docker.com/repository/docker/prolificspanther/pantherclient).

 ### Usage
-* Panther Web 5.5*
+* Panther Client 5.5*

 # Prerequisites: (Required)
   * Install Docker Engine from  https://docs.docker.com/get-docker/

   Provided in Container
-  * Panther 5.5*
+  * Panther Client 5.5*
   * docker-entrypoint.sh (Panther App running)

  # Downloading the Panther Docker image::